Fraction Multiplication With Whole Numbers Calculator

 The Impact of Common Core Standards

-The Common Core State Standards, adopted by many states in the U.S., emphasize a deeper understanding of mathematical concepts.
+The Common Core State Standards, adopted by many states in the U.S., underline a deeper understanding of mathematical concepts.
 The standards call for students to develop fluency in fraction arithmetic and to apply these skills to solve real-world problems.

 MOOCs and Online Resources